ipfs-inactive/blog/src/10-ipfs-0-4-0-released/index.md

 [IPFS 0.4.0](https://github.com/ipfs/go-ipfs/releases/tag/v0.4.0) has been released!
-Among the many changes are a revamped implementation of the IPFS communication protocols, increased performance, improvements to IPNS, many bugfixes, and a couple new features to make IPFS even more powerful.
+Among the many changes are a revamped implementation of the IPFS communication protocols, increased performance, improvements to IPNS (The Interplanetary Naming System), many bugfixes, and lots of new features to make IPFS even more powerful.

 ### On Breaking Changes